emitruc/genoloader/README.md

 Genetic load estimates and plotting options are provided as [additional functions](counting_plotting_functions.md) in the Python package only as they do not require long execution time.

 ---
+## Citation

+If you use GenoLoader in your research, please cite this github page.

+The low-coverage resampling module was developed for the analyses of the ancient Megaloceros data presented in:
+> [Sinding MS, Gargano M, Li Z et al 2026](https://doi.org/10.64898/2026.05.13.724764).
+Evolutionary history and genomic vulnerability of the extinct giant deer Megaloceros giganteus, biorXiv, DOI:10.64898/2026.05.13.724764.

+---

 ## Table of Contents